 Event tracking specifications

 Before you start adding Iterable event tracking SDK code to your app, you will want to spec-out which events to track.
 At a high level, you will want to think about each of the milestones within your user journey (sign up, viewed product, add to cart, purchase, share).
-Your Iterable Implementation Manager can assist on this section but we also have some recommended events in the following sections.
+Your assigned Iterable Implementation Consultant can assist on this section but we also have some recommended events in the following sections.

 It is not recommended to add a session event or app launch event to your app because it happens far more frequently than other events.
 This creates a noise and can distract from the main signal coming from your data.

 Campaign Attribution is the idea of attributing (or giving credit) a particular conversion event (or user action) to a given campaign.

 For example, if you are testing different content in three push notification

 campaigns, you will want to track and attribute your conversion event to

 ensure your team knows which push notification is most effective for your

 given user base.
 Some common custom conversion events could be:

 Here are the two options for attribution when creating a campaign within Iterable: